-A popular plant for topiary, but in recent years it succumbed to box blight ) Cylindrocladium buxicola or Pseudonectria buxi).
-If you know there has been evidence of box blight in your area, you may wish to consider using an alternative plant.
+A popular plant for topiary, but in recent years it succumbed to box blight (Cylindrocladium buxicola or Pseudonectria buxi) and and box tree caterpillar.
+If you know there has been evidence of box blight or box tree caterpillar in your area, you may wish to consider alternatives – read about our recommended alternatives to box.

 Fagus sylvatica: deciduous shrubs

 While evergreen shrubs may seem like the obvious choice for clipping and pruning, deciduous shrubs, such as Fagus sylvatica, are excellent contenders.
 Here at Broughton Grange in Oxfordshire the beech columns are in full winter glory retaining their brown leaves from the previous season, providing excellent contrast to rich, dark evergreens.